 Despite its centrality to human health, decision makers do not think of the food system as a public sector as it does health care, education, and certain social services.
 Consequently, they do not implement instruments that properly integrate food system functions with existing public services.
 Since much of our social service infrastructure is under provincial jurisdiction, it is more challenging for the federal government to intervene.

-Canada has had significant success minimizing well characterized biological hazards, but significantly more difficulty with chemical and genetically engineered ones, particularly related to low dose applications and chronic exposure.
+Canada has had significant success minimizing well-characterized biological hazards, but significantly more difficulty with chemical and genetically engineered ones, particularly related to low dose applications and chronic exposure.
 Decision makers have been reluctant to examine how the structure of the food system actually creates or augments safety hazards.
-The decision making process does not account for issues regarding adoption of sustainable diets.
+The decision making process does not account for issues regarding the adoption of sustainable diets.

 Many sustainable resource management problems and solutions are well understood but the instruments employed to address them are in no way commensurate with the scale of the challenges.
 Decision makers are reluctant to confront existing notions of private property rights and many elements of market function that are contributing factors.

 The failure of decision makers to fully appreciate the significance of food and food systems for properly functioning societies also means that it fails to assure food system actors sufficient income to fulfill their core functions.
 An excessive reliance on market functions to allocate resources is failing.

 Given that everyone eats, then we all have a stake in how the food system functions.
 Traditional interpretations of who has expertise and government accountability make decision makers reluctant to engage with a wider set of actors.
 Concentrated economic power provides more influence to a small set of firms.